esheldon/fitsio/README.md

 Description
 -----------

 This is a python extension written in c and python.
-Numerical python arrays are used for both reading and writing the data.
+Data are read into numerical python arrays.

 A patched version of cfitsio 3.28 is bundled with this package.
 This is because most deployed versions of cfitsio in the wild don't have support for